You’ve replaced your pipes, and you’re looking for the best way to dispose of the old, leaking ones. Do you burn them? Throw them away?

 Cohen does not accept PVC or other post-consumer plastic pipes.
 We do accept post-industrial plastic scrap from manufacturer or commercial sources.

 - It’s much better for the environment – Many landfills won’t even accept pipes because of their potential detriment to the water supply and the surrounding ecosystems.

 - You can get money for them – While the rate changes frequently, you’ll typically get a monetary return for bringing in your pipes to a recycling entity like Cohen.
 However, the amount of return totally depends on how much you bring.

-By recycling our pipes, we’re taking steps to reduce our carbon footprint, preventing the deterioration of the ozone layer, and promoting a healthier environment for us all.
+Through pipe recycling, we’re taking steps to reduce our carbon footprint, preventing the deterioration of the ozone layer, and promoting a healthier environment for us all.